 - Look for the “Apply Now” button to begin your application

 - Make an initial deposit of $25 or more

 BBVA’s checking options give you flexibility to manage daily spending and their award-winning mobile app gives you access on the go.
 The Online Checking account has no monthly fee and includes unlimited check writing.
 The Premium Account gives you free checks and a little bit of an interest rate.

 But, the interest you earn with a Premium Checking account isn’t quite up to par.
-However, the BBVA Money Market Account earns a top-tier interest of 1.50% APY.
+However, the BBVA Money Market Account earns a nice interest rate of 0.19% APY.
 Like most MMAs, you have limited transactions.
 Still, that shouldn’t be a problem if you’re using it to meet your savings goals.

 All in all, the checking and money market accounts from BBVA are a pretty good deal.
 As always, weigh your options carefully as it’s possible you could find another online bank that fits your needs better.

 Hopefully, this BBVA review provided you with enough information to help you decide if it’s a good fit for your finances.
 Thanks for reading!